LimeTrading/docs/source/includes/_accounts.md

 name | description
 ---- | ----
-account | Required.
-The account number mode | Optional.
+account_number | Required.
+The account number
+mode | Optional.
 Possible options are `close`, `current` or empty by default. `close` denotes the historical mode to return the trades by the end of the previous trading day, `current` shows the intraday activity, empty combines both limit | Optional, 10 by default.
 The number of items to return on one page skip | Optional, 0 by default.
 The number of items to skip